-Lemon mint patio spray
+1. Lemon mint patio spray

-Combine 5 drops of eucalyptus oil and 5 drops of lavender oil with 6 ounces of water in a pretty cup and add reed sticks.
-These essential oils are perfect for deterring flying pests with the added bonus of making your table look pretty.
+Combine 15 drops of eucalyptus oil and 15 drops of lavender oil with 6 ounces of water in a pretty cup and add reed sticks.
+These essential oils are frequently used in formulations to deter flying pests and they have the added bonus of making your table look pretty.

 Upside: The lotion actually smells good!
 No yucky bug chemical scent to follow you around.